EdDataScienceEES/tutorial-zey-123/Tutorial/README.md

 This tutorial explores advanced data visualization techniques in R, focusing on creating professional, BBC-style graphics using **ggplot2** and supplementary packages like **patchwork** and **scico**.
 By the end, learners will be equipped to produce publication-ready visuals with polished themes, cohesive color palettes, and multi-panel layouts.

 This tutorial targets advanced data visualization enthusiasts, such as 4th-year environmental/ecological science students, looking to elevate their storytelling through polished and professional graphs.
-The tutorial uses publicly available data from OurWorldInData to efficiently target the learning outcomes mentioned below.
+The tutorial uses the `palmerpenguins` package on R, which is a dataset containing information on three penguin species (Adelie, Chinstrap and Gentoo) from the Palmer Archipelago, Antarctica.

-Prior to tackling this tutorial, make sure that you have covered part 1 and 2 of coding club tutorials to make the most of this one :)
+Prior to tackling this tutorial, make sure that you have covered part 1 and 2 of coding club Data Visualisation tutorials to make the most of this one :)

 ---